How to use colour on skirting board & architrave

-All colour schemes revolve around two primary principles: contrast and continuity.
-Your skirting board colour choice can be used to achieve either of these principles, but can also manipulate the perception of height in a room or help draw attention to other room features.
+Your decorative moulding colour choice can be used to achieve either of these principles, and in the process can also manipulate the perception of height in a room or help draw attention to other room features.
 The balance you choose to strike between contrast and continuity will depend on what you want from your colour scheme.
-So first, you need to ask yourself some questions to inform some of the themes we will talk about further down:
+So first thing to do is ask yourself some questions so as to inform some of the themes we will talk about further down:

-1. 1) Do you want to use strong or pale colours?
+- Do you want to use strong or pale colours?

-2. 2) Are you trying to draw the eye to other features in that room (or on that wall)?
+- Are you trying to draw the eye to other features in that room (or on that wall)?

-3. 3) Do you need to inject a new colour into the scheme?
+- Do you need to inject a new colour into the scheme?

-Colour schemes featuring deep, strong colours always stand out, whether the colour is used throughout the room, or just on a feature wall.
 However, a strong colour is often most effective when contrasted against a secondary colour.
 A secondary colour acts as a balance, and stop the primary, bold colour being too overbearing.

-White is a good primary or secondary colour to employ this technique with, and for this reason is why skirting boards are usually painted white.
-White will complement almost any other colour in your room.
-This can be especially striking when used with darker colour schemes, and can both brighten a room, and lift the tone of a colour scheme, while providing contrast.
+White can be especially striking when used with darker colour schemes, and can both brighten a room, and lift the tone of a colour scheme, whilst providing contrast.
 This contrast can be very effective, as it will serve to ‘frame’ the wall they are fixed to and provide an immediate, side by side colour contrast.

 Image credit: Style By Emily Henderson

-Recreate this look with Victorian skirting board
+Recreate this contrasting colour look with Victorian skirting board

 It is also important to note that contrasting effects can look equally effective with light coloured walls contrasting with dark skirting colours.
 Check out the black skirting boards in the interior below.